 The spots associated with acne breakouts will become worse on sensitive, dry skin if you use a product that is too harsh for the sensitive side of your skin.
 Products that contain heavy moisturising agents designed for dry skin could be too much, and lead to a clogging of the pores, and acne.

-Using our products recommended here, whilst eating a healthy diet rich in fruits and vegetables, getting plenty of mood boosting fresh air and avoiding stress where possible could be the answer your dry, acne prone skin needs.
+Using our products recommended here, whilst eating a healthy diet rich in fruits and vegetables, getting plenty of mood boosting fresh air and avoiding stress where possible could be the answer your dry, acne skin needs.

-However, if this combination of skincare and lifestyle changes doesn’t help and you’re still experiencing acne breakouts, then you could start to think about other acne treatments such as the contraceptive pill or antibiotics.
+If you’re still experiencing acne breakouts, then you could start to think about other acne treatments such as the contraceptive pill or antibiotics.

 If you’ve previously had moderate to severe acne, you may have developed some light scarring or pitting of your skin.